-- The justification of the differential rate can at times be difficult for the various groups to accept giving rise to queries and complaints where the differentials may seem to be excessive. - Differential rates can be confusing to ratepayers, as they may have difficulty understanding the system.
+- The justification of the differential rate can at times be difficult for the various groups to accept giving rise to queries and complaints where the differentials may seem to be excessive. - Differential rates can be confusing to ratepayers due to its complexity.
 Some rating categories may feel they are unfavourably treated because they are paying a higher level of rates than other ratepayer groups. - Differential rating involves a degree of administrative complexity as properties continually shift from one type to another (e.g. residential to commercial,) requiring Council to update its records.
 Ensuring the accuracy/integrity of Council's data base is critical to ensure that properties are correctly classified into their right category. - Council may not achieve the objectives it aims for through differential rating.
-For example, Council may set its differential rate objectives to levy a higher rate on land not developed, however it may be difficult to prove whether the rate achieves those objectives.
+For example, - Council may set its differential rate objectives to levy a higher rate on land not developed, however it may be difficult to prove whether the rate achieves those objectives.

-1.4.5 CULTURAL AND RECREATIONAL LAND
+1.4.5.
+Cultural and Recreational Land